 I can still speak in a vulgar form of ColdMountainese.
 My thoughts don’t get dull, they get worn to a nub.
 The rain doesn’t wet the road, it beats the hard-pack to a sucking mud.
 I don’t eat on the go, I lunch afoot.
 At the time of the readings (I say readings because when I finished it, I turned back to page 1 and started again; I’ve been in some phase of re-reading it ever since) I thought in the narrative voice of the book.
 It became my inner native tongue, and I wanted to exercise it.

 I was working on a collection of parables at the time.
 The characters from one of the tales are three brothers who live on a farm “situated well in rich bottomland.”
 The setting was perfect for some Southern flair, so I conjured up Frazier’s 3rd-person-limited narrator.
 It was great fun writing that story.
 So much fun in fact that I decided to draw the voice out for a whole novel, a whole 107k words.
 I chose to write a novel because I wanted to slip into a voice and stay there for a time.
 Voice came first, character and plot followed.

 I’ve since blurbed my Raising Ebenezer as a Twain-meets-Tolkien fantasy adventure.
 I choose such company with tongue hard against left cheek.
 I am no Twain, Tolkien, or Frazier, but I can mimic.
-I do know enough to steal from the very best.
+When I go stealing, I do know enough to steal from the very best.